Azure/Health-Data-and-AI-Blueprint/faq.md

 4. Click **Required permissions**.

 5. Click **Grant Permissions** at top.
-You will be asked if you want to grant permissions for all accounts in the current directory.
+You are asked if you want to grant permissions for all accounts in the current directory.
 Click **Yes**.

 **I redeploy the solution after an error... and it fails due to a 'cache' error, such as a token is duplicate**

-Due to PowerShell's limitations on caching users information it's recommended if your script fails, to close and reopen your PowerShell session to clear any local caches.
+Due to PowerShell's limitations, caching users information may at times cause errors.
+It's recommended you close and reopen your PowerShell session to clear any local caches.

-**I get an error durring deployment at 'appInsights' step that relates to /CurrentBillingFeatures**
+**I get an error while deployment at 'appInsights' step of the script.
+I noticed the error is related to a /CurrentBillingFeatures**
 ![](images/OMSlicense.png)

-This is due to the license of your OMS/appInsights you have currently sign-up for.
-You can correct this by adding an enterprise plan in Azure Portal, or changing the deployment:
+The error is due to the licensing model of your OMS/appInsights.
+You can correct the script by adding an enterprise plan in Azure Portal, or changing the deployment method:
-0 – Setup App Insights with Application Insights Basic Plan.
+0 – Set up App Insights with Application Insights Basic Plan.

-1 – Setup App insights with Application Insights Enterprise Plan.
+1 – Set up App insights with Application Insights Enterprise Plan.

 2 –  Only deploys App Insights without any billing plan.

-Subscriptions such as BizSpark, where there is a spending limits, the use of option "2" is required.
+Subscriptions such as BizSpark, where there is a spending limit, the use of option "2" is required.
 ```
 .\deploy.ps1 -deploymentPrefix <1-5-length-prefix> `
              -tenantId <tenant-id> `